noahbroyles/Music/user-manual.md

 ### Download:
-`download` will ask you to input a YouTube URL, and then download `mp3` from that URL and place the file in the current directory.
+To enter download mode, enter `download`at the prompt.
+You will be asked for a YouTube URL, and then download `mp3` from that URL and place the file in the current directory.
 File names are saved in this format: `TitleOfYoutubeVideo.mp3`